 Download a map of your trail or, if there’s a map at the trailhead, take a photo with your phone.
 You can lose your way, even on well-marked trails that seem easy to follow.
 Also consider printing out a map, especially if you’re going on a longer hike.
 “Technology is excellent until it doesn’t work,” Trimble points out.
 “If you drop your cell in the creek or run out of battery, then you’re out of luck with your map.”

 MAKE A GAME PLAN

 Know not only the trail you’re hiking but also where you’re parking, how long you expect to be gone and when you will turn around (if it’s an out-and-back trail) so you’re not out past dark.
 Then share this with someone who is not hiking with you.
-Some apps like MapMyRun premium offer live tracking and can be used as a great way to track your exercise, too.
+Some apps offer live tracking and can be used as a great way to track your exercise, too.